single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 As of Feb 2020, import maps are only implemented in Chrome, and behind a developer feature toggle.
 As such, you will need a polyfill to make import maps work.

+## Module Federation

+[Module Federation](https://dev.to/marais/webpack-5-and-module-federation-4j1i) is a webpack-specific technique for sharing [build-time modules](#in-browser-versus-build-time-modules).
+It involves each microfrontend bundling all of its dependencies, even the shared ones.
+This means that there are multiple copies of each shared dependency - one per microfrontend.
+In the browser, the first copy of the shared dependency will be downloaded, but subsequent microfrontends will reuse that shared dependency without downloading their copy of it.

+Note that Module Federation is a new feature (at the time of this writing) and requires that you use webpack@>=5 (currently in beta).
+It is still an evolving technology.

+single-spa is a way of structuring your routes for microfrontends, and Module Federation is a performance technique for microfrontends.
+They complement each other well and can be used together.
+Here is a [YouTube video](https://www.youtube.com/watch?v=wxnwPLLIJCY) by a community member that talks about using single-spa and module federation together.

+With module federation, you must choose how you wish to load the microfrontends themselves.
+The single-spa core team recommends using SystemJS + import maps as a module loader for the microfrontends.
+Alternatively, you may use global variables and `<script>` elements.
+An example of using SystemJS to load microfrontends with module federation can be found at https://github.com/ScriptedAlchemy/mfe-webpack-demo/pull/2.

+The single-spa core team recommends choosing either import maps or module federation for your shared, third-party dependencies, instead of both.
+We have a preference towards import maps -- see the [shared dependencies section](#shared-dependencies) for a comparison.

 ## SystemJS

 Tutorial video: [Youtube](https://www.youtube.com/watch?v=AmdKF2UhFzw&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=7) / [Bilibili](https://www.bilibili.com/video/av83620028/)